dobots/aim/install.md

     };
     }

-The important part here is the function "void Input" defined with an additional keyword: "in".
+The important part here is the function **void Input** defined with an additional keyword: **in**.
 This is transformed in a function description of which the following one shows the YARP-specific one:

     inline int *readInput(bool blocking=true) {
       Bottle *b = portInput->read(blocking);